 Children with higher resilience will experience less stress from everyday expectations, helping them to grow up with a healthy wellbeing, better able to handle future challenges.
 Resilient children are also typically more confident children, with better conflict management and problem-solving skills.

 Being an adult comes with a lot of responsibilities, but that does not mean that childhood is easy.

 Children change neighbourhoods and start new schools.
 They learn new information and take school assessments.
 They get braces and get sick.
 Kids lose loved ones or favourite toys.
 They make friends and get hurt by those friends on occasion.
-They encounter bullies.
+They encounter bullies and physical health concerns.